ff-ss/TransponerTool/README.md

 The basic functionality is illustrated here:
 > In a key-multiple value table; TT will record each key with each of its values in individual rows.
 TT does not check for validity of data: so make sure that your data is clean before transposing.

+**Remember that the program will stop collecting data when a fully empty row is met.**

 ![alt text](https://github.com/ff-ss/TrasponerTool/blob/master/static/func.png "Multi-column to Two-column")